smatiolids/airline-ai-agent/README.md

 ## Database Setup

-We will load DataStax Astra to store the data.

 You should have a DataStax Astra account and then create a database.

+To create an account, you can use this link: https://bit.ly/ds-langflow

+After creating an account, you can create a database.

 ### Loading the flight tickets data